Olivivan/Quantitative-Developer/README.md

 # Quantitative Developer Portfolio

-> A collection of algorithmic trading systems, backtesting frameworks, and quantitative research tools for spot and margin trading on Binance.
+> A collection of algorithmic trading systems, backtesting frameworks, and quantitative research tools for spot and margin trading on Binance API.

 ## 🎯 Overview

-This repository contains production-ready quantitative trading systems built with a focus on:
+This repository contains academic and study purpose only quantitative trading systems built with a focus on:
 - **Robust strategy development** using vectorized technical indicators and EMA-based momentum detection
 - **Spot day-trading on Binance** with risk management (stop-loss, take-profit, position sizing)
 - **High-performance backtesting** using NumPy/Pandas vectorization and distributed computation (Spark)